slaclab/pysmurf/README.DataEmulator.md

 ### Square

-A square signal is generated withing the values `-amplitude + offset` and `amplitude + offset`, and defined period.
+A square signal, with a 50% duty cycle, is generated withing the values `-amplitude + offset` and `amplitude + offset`, and defined period.

 All channels in the incoming frame are set to the same square signal.